 You can replace one, two, three or four missing teeth next to each other with a porcelain crown bridge.
 A bridge permanently connects two existing (natural or implanted) teeth, filling in the area left by a missing tooth or two, three or four teeth.
 The two ends of the bridge are anchored to natural or implanted teeth.
 The materials used for creating a bridge are a custom shade of porcelain chosen by you to match your surrounding teeth.

 The crowns hold the bridge, and the existing (natural or implanted) teeth, on each side of the missing one(s), hold the crown.
 The teeth on both sides of the missing one(s) must be prepared as crowns, which will serve as abutments to hold the replacement teeth in place.

-Although a bridge can in theory replace even more than 2 missing teeth next to each other, we generally recommend one or two dental implants.
-A bridge combined with dental implants will result more strength, comfort and a longer lasting solution than a bridge in itself.
+Although a bridge can, in theory, replace even more than 2 missing teeth next to each other, we generally recommend one or two dental implants.
+A bridge combined with dental implants will result in more strength, comfort and a longer lasting solution than a bridge in itself.